Cyber-Jellyfish/UnityTerminal/readme.md

 ### Custom Processes Script

-The Custom Processes Script allows you to code you own custom Processes.
+To create your own Custom Processes, create a Custom Processes Script where you code your own custom Processes.<br/>
 Your custom processes can be used with the unity [MenuItem] attribute to allow the method to be called from within the Unity Editor via the Menubar or Inspector.

-To create a process in the Custom Process Script you need to do the following:<br/>
+To create a process in your Custom Process Script you need to do the following:<br/>

 + Use one of the predefined methods (StartProcess or StartAdvProcess) in the ProcessUtilities class, or
 + Code your own custom Process using System.Diagnostic namespace